8832/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ cd
 [user@sahara ~]$
 ```
 Notice the command line prompt has changed back to `[user@sahara ~]$`.
-As shown above, this new command line prompt shows that we are now in the home directory. \
+As shown previously, this new command line prompt shows that we are now in the home directory. \
 *Case 3*: Say we are in directory that is deeply nested:
 ```
 [user@sahara ~/lecture1/messages]$ pwd